JustModesty/Memo/linux.md

-1.check how many users are using the service such as ssh or vpn.
+1.check how many users are using the server such as ssh or vpn.
   Answer: w
   (just put single "w" in the terminal)
+  By the way: w|grep pts|wc -l
+  the command above can just show the number of users using in the server.